james-stevens/handshake-bridge/README.md

 - Take a copy of both ROOT zones
 - Merge them
 - Sign them with your own set of keys (KSK & ZSK)
-- Provide an AXFR/IXFR Service & resolver service of the merged, signed ROOT zone
+- Provide an AXFR/IXFR Service & Resolver Service of the merged, signed ROOT zone

 You can then tell any DNSSEC aware DNS software to trust you own KSK (by giving it the public key) then use this ROOT service / resolver and all the ICANN & Handshake data will correctly validate.